What to Consider When Starting a Prenda Microschool

 While word-of-mouth efforts play a significant role in attracting families, we provide our guides with a range of branded marketing materials to support their promotional efforts.

-These materials include resources for events, bulletin board promotions, yard signs, and to arm the parents of their current students to refer friends.
-By equipping our guides with these materials, we empower them to effectively reach out to their communities and generate interest in their microschools.
+These materials include resources for events, bulletin board promotions, yard signs, and more.
+By equipping guides with these materials, we empower them to effectively reach out to their communities and generate interest in their microschools.

 At Prenda, our operational software supports a student-centered learning model based on Prenda's four modes of learning: Connect, Conquer, Create, and Collaborate.